ahmed-ateya1/TwitterClone-API/README.md

 ## Twitter Clone API

 ### Overview
-Tweeter Clone API is a fully functional backend API built using ASP.NET Core, designed to replicate key functionalities of Twitter.
-This API supports user authentication, tweet creation, commenting, liking, and real-time updates using SignalR.
-It is structured using clean architecture principles, ensuring maintainability, scalability, and separation of concerns.
+Twitter Clone API is a fully functional backend API built using **ASP.NET Core**, designed to replicate key functionalities of Twitter.
+This API supports user authentication, tweet creation, commenting, liking, and real-time updates using **SignalR**.
+It is structured using **Clean Architecture** principles, ensuring maintainability, scalability, and separation of concerns.

 ### Technologies Used:
 - **ASP.NET Core Web API**: Core framework for building the API.